 - Fillings are made to fill cavities or other holes in the teeth.
 These inlays and onlays can be used to repair large or small issues.

 - In certain situations, bonding can be used in place of fillings or veneers.
 It is an ideal option when veneers or fillings are needed to cover only a tiny hole or to repair a small chip.
 Small repairs are where dental bonding excels.

 Deciding whether or not you’d be best served by fillings, veneers, or bonding will depend on the extent of the damage to your teeth.
 Black Mountain Dentist Dr. Mark Kleive will assess your oral health in an initial consultation and help you identify the best option for your dental care needs.

 Dental bonding is a durable solution that, if done correctly, can last about as long as porcelain fillings.
 Bonding may eventually need to be repaired or replaced, depending on your bite, diet, and dental hygiene habits.

-Contact us today to schedule a consultation or to learn more about bonding or other cosmetic dentistry procedures.
+Contact Renewing Smiles today to schedule an initial consultation or to learn more about bonding or other cosmetic dentistry procedures.
 Dr. Kleive’s practice operates in Black Mountain and serves Asheville, North Carolina.